Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## UX

-**The website is for people** who are interested in  activity holidays, who want to learn how to kayak or want to improve their kayaking skills and  want short outdoor breaks in a beautiful setting.
+**The website is for **
+Those looking for activity holidays, People who want to learn to kayak or to improve their kayaking skills want short outdoor breaks in a beautiful setting.

 Users are deciding  ( quickly ) whether they are sufficiently interested to ask for more details.